Eritrea: Legal profession

 According to the NYU School of Law, the Legal Committee of the Ministry of Justice oversees the admission and requirements to practice law in Eritrea.
 Although the establishment of an independent bar association is not proscribed under Proclamation 88/96, among other domestic laws, there is no bar association.
 The community electorate in the local jurisdiction of the Community Court chooses the court judges.
-The Community Court's standing on women in the legal profession is unclear, but elected women judges have reserved seat.
+The Community Court's standing on women in the legal profession is unclear but elected women judges have reserved seats.

 Human rights

 Eritrea is a one-party state in which national legislative elections have been repeatedly postponed.
 According to Human Rights Watch, the government's human rights record is considered among the worst in the world.
 Most countries have accused the Eritrean authorities of arbitrary arrest and detentions, and of detaining an unknown number of people without charge for their political activism.
-Both male and female same-sex sexual activity is illegal in Eritrea.
+Both male and female same-sex sexual activity are illegal in Eritrea.

-A prominent group of fifteen Eritreans, called the G-15, including three cabinet members, were arrested in September 2001 after publishing an open letter to the government and President Isaias Afewerki calling for democratic dialogue.
-This group and thousands of others who were alleged to be affiliated with them are imprisoned without legal charges, hearing, trial, or judgment.

-Since Eritrea's conflict with Ethiopia in 1998–2001, the nation's human rights record has been criticized at the United Nations.
+Since Eritrea conflicted with Ethiopia in 1998–2001, the nation's human rights record has been criticized by the United Nations.
 Human rights violations are allegedly often committed by the government or on behalf of the government.
 Freedom of speech, press, assembly, and association are limited.
 Those who practice "unregistered" religions, try to flee the nation, or escape military duty are arrested and put into prison.
 By 2009, the number of political prisoners was in the range of 10,000–30,000, there was widespread and systematic torture and extrajudicial killings, with "anyone" for "any or no reason", including children eight years old, people more than 80 years old, and ill people, being liable to be arrested, and Eritrea was "one of the world's most totalitarian and human rights-abusing regimes".
 During the Eritrean independence struggle and 1998 Eritrean-Ethiopian War, many atrocities were committed by the Ethiopian authorities against unarmed Eritrean civilians.

 In June 2016, a 500-page United Nations Human Rights Council report accused the Eritrean government of extrajudicial executions, torture, indefinitely prolonged national service (6.5 years on average), and forced labour, and it indicated that among state officials, sexual harassment, rape, and sexual servitude practices are widespread.
 Barbara Lochbihler of the European Parliament Subcommittee on Human Rights said the report detailed 'very serious human rights violations', and asserted that EU funding for development would not continue as at present without change in Eritrea.
 The Eritrean Foreign Ministry responded by describing the commission's report as being "wild allegations" that were "totally unfounded and devoid of all merit".
 Representatives of the United States and China disputed the report's language and accuracy.